 Food Cycle Introduction

-• Assessing and nurturing the surrounding biome
+• Observing, assessing, and nurturing the surrounding biome.

-• Nurturing crops from seed to harvest
+• Nurturing crops from seed to harvest.

-• Harvesting with care
+• Harvesting with care.

-• Nurturing the land post-harvest
+• Nurturing the land post-harvest.

-• Processing, blending, and cooking
+• Processing, blending, and cooking.

 • Eating together.
 Attempt to limit the conversation to:

-• the food (and the gardens, fruit trees, etc.)
+• the food (and the gardens, fruit trees, etc.).

-• one’s selves and each other
+• one’s selves and each other.

-• the community
+• the community and issues directly affecting the community.

-• Cleaning after eating
+• Cleaning after eating / maintaining cooking equipment.

-• Composting
+• Composting.

-• Toilet composting
+• Toilet composting.

 Return to: the Retreat Format section of the Business Plan.